RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 Latent variable predictor: Varying $$z$$ will lead to different plausible predictions of $$s_y$$.

-{% include figure.liquid loading="eager" path="assets/img/blog/jepa/lv_jepa.png" width=400 class="image-fluid mx-auto d-block" alt="JEPA with a latent variable"%}
+{% include figure.liquid loading="eager" path="assets/img/blog/jepa/lv_jepa.png" width=400 class="image-fluid mx-auto d-block" alt="JEPA with a latent variable" source="https://openreview.net/pdf?id=BZ5a1r-kVsf"%}

 There are four criteria that can be used to train this architecture without contrastive loss: